math2001/BetterSnippetManager/README.md

 - If you intend to just use BetterSnippetManager, then pick the first solution (Package Control), **you'll get automatic update**.
 - On the opposite side, if you want to tweak it, use the second solution.
 Note that, to get updates, you'll have to `git pull`

+## How to open the [`README`](https://github.com/math2001/FileManager/blob/master/README.md)

+To open their README, some of the package add a command in the menus, others in the command palette, or other nowhere.
+None of those options are really good, escpecially the last one on ST3 because the packages are compressed.
+But, fortunatly, there is plugin that exists and will **solve this problem for us** (and he has a really cute name, don't you think?): [ReadmePlease](https://packagecontrol.io/packages/ReadmePlease). :tada:

 [snippets-doc]: http://docs.sublimetext.info/en/latest/extensibility/snippets.html